site24x7/plugins/iNodeMon/README.md

 ## Prerequisites

-- Provide the inodes you want to monitor in the plugin script, line 19 as shown below:
+- To monitor additional inodes, the user can edit line number 19 by adding inodes separated by commas.Example as follows,

 		Filesystem={"tmpfs","/dev/root"}